|

 opposite directions.
 This reference frame is moving away from Earth due to

-the universe expansion.
 So the distance you should use is the diameter of the supernova and the

 velocity is the velocity of the motion of the whole supernova away from